 How do you maintain your integrity as a leader?

-It’s becoming increasingly clear we are entering a business world where ethics, values and integrity are priorities for customers and employees alike.
+It’s becoming increasingly clear we need a business world where ethics, values and integrity are priorities for customers and employees alike.
 For any business to compete, the values statement must be a living document which action is taken on.
-The values implemented in a meaningful and practical way.
-If you are in charge, you must know to implement your values statement will help to maintain your integrity as a leader.
+If you are in charge, you must know implementing your values statement will help to maintain your integrity as a leader.

 It all starts with the leader

-One of the problems highlighted in the research was that there was much confusion about what ethical behavior constituted.
-In my own experience, I have seen leaders lose the trust and respect of their employees when they have overstepped the boundaries not only of their value statements but when they have failed to display the following behaviors.
+One of the problems highlighted in the research was that there was much confusion about what ethical behaviour constituted.
+In my own experience, I have seen leaders lose the trust and respect of their employees when they have overstepped the boundaries not only of their value statements but when they have failed to display the following behaviours.

 1. Keeping your word